reflectoring/reflectoring.github.io/_posts/2021-01-27-create-analyze-heapdump.md

 }

 ```
-Running this program will trigger an OutOfMemoryError.
-In this program, we are creating and adding objects inside a `for` loop, which is exhausting heap memory storage.

-We keep on allocating the memory by running a `for` loop until a point is reached, when JVM does not have enough memory to allocate, resulting in an OutOfMemoryError being thrown.
+We keep on allocating the memory by running a `for` loop until a point is reached, when JVM does not have enough memory to allocate, resulting in an `OutOfMemoryError` being thrown.

-## Finding the Cause of OutofMemory Error
+## Finding the Root Cause of an `OutOfMemoryError`
 We will now find the cause of this error by doing a heap dump analysis.
 This is done in two steps:
 1. Capture the heap dump
 2. Analyze the heap dump file to locate the suspected reason.

 We can capture heap dump in multiple ways.
-Let us capture the heap dump for our example first with `jmap` and then by passing a `VM` argument in the command line:
+Let us capture the heap dump for our example first with `jmap` and then by passing a `VM` argument in the command line.

-### Generating Heap Dump on Demand with jmap
+### Generating a Heap Dump on Demand with `jmap`
-`jmap` is packaged with JDK and extracts the heap dump to a specified file location.
+`jmap` is packaged with the JDK and extracts a heap dump to a specified file location.

-For generating heap dump with `jmap`, we first find the process ID of our running Java program with the `jps` tool to list down all the running Java processes on our local machine:
+To generate a heap dump with `jmap`, we first find the process ID of our running Java program with the `jps` tool to list down all the running Java processes on our machine:

 ```shell
 ...:~ fab$ jps